Damuna/Notes/notes/Red_theory.md

 ***Errors:***

 - There may be cases when the Internet Explorer first-launch configuration has not been completed, which prevents the download.
-This can be bypassed using the parameter `-UseBasicParsing`.
+This can be bypassed using the parameter `-useb`.

 - If the certificate is not trusted: